Rainymood/rainymood.github.io/_pages/start.md

 * [You can always kill the feature]({% post_url 2021-07-15-you-can-always-kill-the-feature %}): It is OK to kill your darlings
 * [Why are instagram, facebook, and twitter so damn addicting?]({% post_url 2020-10-25-addicting-tech %}): How big tech got us hooked
 * [The Juiciness of Slay The Spire]({% post_url 2024-05-01-the-juiciness-of-slay-the-spire %}): Juice and game design

+# Career

+*Practices that work well for me and other generic advice*

+* [How to: Shared decision making]({% post_url 2024-01-07-how-to-shared-decision-making %}): In your career you often do not take decisions alone.
+Structure group decision making.
+* [How to: Give better feedback with the SBI-framework]({% post_url 2024-01-11-how-to-give-feedback-with-the-sbi-framework %}): In your career you will need to give peer feedback to your colleagues.
+Structure your feedback so it is more effective.
+* [How to: Figure out what to do]({% post_url 2024-01-07-how-to-figure-out-what-to-do %}): Sometimes it is unclear what to do.
+Structure your problem solving.